 What is it about Moroccan customs, culture and history you enjoying showing off most?

-Morocco is diverse, from north to south or east to west, there are several unique customs our travellers are exposed to.
+Morocco is diverse; from north to south or east to west, and there are several unique customs our travellers are exposed to.
 I love to show our travellers the real deal in Morocco.
-In my country, our actions are determined through our feelings, so we always think with our hearts.
+In my country, our actions are determined by our feelings, so we always think with our hearts.
 Visitors always find it strange, but after being in Morocco for the length of the tour, they realize what a good thing this can be.

 Is there one aspect of Moroccan culture/history you want visitors to walk away with a better understanding of?